 Let's be honest...whether you've come to the hospital to receive treatment or sit with a loved one, your visit isn't always expected and, unfortunately, not always welcome.
 We get it, and we're all about easing the experience and offering a helping hand where it counts.

-We look to help wherever we can, by doing things that we know make a real difference, and we call upon the giving capabilities of our membership and the community at large to make it happen.
+We look to help wherever we can, by doing things that we know make a real difference, and we invite the call upon the giving capabilities of our membership and the community at large to make it happen.

 It could be purchasing a specialized piece of equipment

 or providing a hospital-wide in-patient service...all contributing to a more friendly and calming environment.